Surabaya bombings: First

 The first attack occurred on 06:30 WIB (UTC+07:00) in front of the SMTB Church.
 Eyewitnesses said the attack occurred shortly after the first mass.
 Survivors said the perpetrators immediately entered the church without taking the parking ticket first.
 As people gathered in the hall, several witnesses said they saw two people riding a motorcycle were being stopped by a security officer named Aloysius Bayu Rendra Wardhana at the church's entrance.
 Shortly afterwards, the perpetrators detonated the bomb.
 The blast immediately killed a child and the security officer.

 The first attack was captured on camera.
 In the first video, the perpetrators immediately entered the church without stopping and then detonated the bomb.
 The second video showed the bombing from a front door near the entrance.
-At the time, people were walking out from the church, and several others were entering the church as the first mass had finished.
+At the time, people were walking out of the church, and several others were entering the church as the first mass had finished.
 The perpetrators immediately detonated their devices as they were being stopped by security.
 As the explosion happened, multiple people inside the church began to panic.
 Several people who lived nearby mistook the explosion as an earthquake.
-The church's windows were blown out, and the building located in the entrance was destroyed, but the church exterior suffered minimal damage.
+The church's windows were blown out, and the building located at the entrance was destroyed, but the church exterior suffered minimal damage.
 Authorities reported that five people and two perpetrators were killed.